ArkCase/ark_setperm/Readme.md

     targets: [ "/some/dirN", "/another/dirN", ... ]
 ```

-ownership: may be a string describing a user:group pair, or the path of a file/object whose ownership is to be mimicked.
+**ownership**: may be a string describing a user:group pair, or the path of a file/object whose ownership is to be mimicked.
 All components are optional.
 Here are some examples:

 - bob:admins (owner = bob, group = admins)
 - :editors (keep user, group = editors)